 Use your senses to experience your surroundings.
 Taste the food made by street vendors.
 This is a clue you want to experience new cuisines, perhaps in a night market in Taipei, Taiwan or one of the best BBQ Festivals in the U.S. Smell the salt in the air and let your toes dig in the sand.
 Is there anything unusual about your surroundings?
 You may have read an article or remember a snippet of conversation that inspired your dreams.

 So, dream away, and be open to your surroundings in daily life.
 Let ads catch your attention.
 Encourage others to talk about their travels.
-Ask yourself where do you want and need to go.
+Your cousin or old college roommate may have connections to get you a great deal through their memberships, associations or travel agent.
+Make a note if something catches your attention as they talk.
+What excites you about what they are saying?

 Is your body literally aching to climb a mountain?
 Focus and let yourself dream, so you can go chase it: “I want to get away.
 I need to get away to explore the Appalachian Mountains, taste the unique street food in Taipei and swim the seven seas.”